East-Antarctic-Atlantis-model/EADocumentation/README.md

-# EastAnt Atlantis documentation
+# EastAnt-Atlantis documentation
-Welcome to the EastAnt Atlantis documentation.
+Welcome to the EastAnt-Atlantis model documentation.
+Here you can find references and points of contact for the research and resources behind the development of the model.

 ## EastAnt structure
 The EastAnt model is the result of a large collaborative effort of data collation, analysis, and interpretation.
 The model draws from various sources: